Are Autism and ADHD on the Same Spectrum? Exploring Common Misconceptions

 Similar Traits and Overlapping Characteristics

-Autistic individuals often experience intense focus on specific interests, while individuals with ADHD may struggle with maintaining attention on tasks due to dopamine-related variability in focus.
-This distinction is crucial in understanding how the conditions present differently.
+Autistic individuals often experience intense focus on specific interests.
+People with ADHD may struggle with maintaining attention on tasks due to dopamine-related variability.
+This distinction is crucial for understanding how the conditions present differently.

 High Comorbidity Between Autism and ADHD